druveloper/knoxpy.github.io/README.md

-# knoxpy.github.io
+# Website for KnoxPy

-Website for KnoxPy
+Files for the KnoxPy Python user group in Knoxville, TN.
+Visit the website at http://knoxpy.org.